Leatherwood Honey vs Manuka Honey

 Our Verdict

 Leatherwood honey is a must-try for every serious honey enthusiast.
 There is simply nothing else like it—its spicy, perfumed character is a one-of-a-kind experience from ancient Tasmanian rainforest.
-Manuka honey remains the gold standard for clinically proven health benefits.
+Manuka honey remains the gold standard for clinically documented health benefits.
 Both are products of unique environments—one from remote Tasmanian wilderness, the other from New Zealand's tea tree scrublands.
 Together they represent the best of Antipodean honey.

 Frequently Asked Questions

-What does leatherwood honey smell like?
+What does leatherwood honey taste and smell like?

-Can leatherwood honey be used medicinally like manuka?
+Is leatherwood honey antibacterial like manuka?

 More Honey Comparisons